davidongora/50-DAYS-0F-PYTHON/README.md

     Write a function called zeroed code that takes a list of numbers as an argument.
 The code should zero (0) the first and the last number in the list.
 For example, if the input is [2, 5, 7, 8, 9], your code should return [0, 5, 7, 8, 0].

 Day 7:
-    A String Range Extra Challenge:
+    A String Range
+    Write a function called string_range that takes a single number and returns a string of its range.
+The string characters should be separated by dots(.)
+For example, if you pass 6 as an argument, your function should return ‘0.1.2.3.4.5’.

+    Extra Challenge:
     Dictionary of names

 Day 8: